A Guide to Chicago in the Winter

 1. Glide on an Outdoor Skating Rink in Chicago

-Lace up your skates and get ready to hit the town for a nostalgic night of ice skating!
-Whether you’re an avid skater or it’ll be your first time hitting the rink, there’s no better way to enjoy Chicago during the winter than by skating to some holidays tunes while enjoying the stunning outdoor view.
+Lace-up your skates and get ready to hit the town for a nostalgic night of ice skating!
+Whether you’re an avid skater or it’ll be your first time hitting the rink, there’s no better way to enjoy Chicago during the winter than by skating to some holiday tunes while enjoying the stunning outdoor view.